On the Beilinson fiber square: Application to -adic deformations

 \begin{theorem} Let $K$ be a complete discretely valued field of characteristic zero with ring of integers $\mathcal{O}_K$, whose residue field $k$ is perfect of characteristic $p > 0$.
 Let $\X \to \mathrm{Spf}(\mathcal{O}_K)$ be a proper smooth $p$-adic formal scheme with special fiber $\X_k$.
 A class $x \in \K_0(\X_k; \mathbb{Q}_p)$ lifts to $\K_0^{\mathrm{cts}}(\X; \mathbb{Q}_p)$ if and only if the crystalline Chern character $\mathrm{ch}_{\mathrm{crys}}(x) \in \bigoplus_{i \geq 0} H^{2i}_{\mathrm{crys}}(\X_k; \mathbb{Q}_p)$ maps (via the comparison map of \eqref{dRtocrys}) to $\bigoplus_{i \geq 0} \mathrm{Fil}^{\geq i} H^{2i}_{\dR}(\X_{K}/K) \subseteq \bigoplus_{i\geq 0} H^{2i}_{\dR}(\X_{K}/K)$. \end{theorem}

 The proof of \Cref{BEKthm} will be carried out as follows.
 First, we give an analogous form of the Beilinson fiber square when we work relative to $\mathcal{O}_K$ (\Cref{BfibOKprop}).
-Next, we will show that the right vertical map in the $p$-adic Chern character can be defined entirely in terms of the special fiber (which will use some Kan extension techniques from \Cref{app:Kan}), and then identify it with the crystalline Chern character (\Cref{chpiscrysch}). \Cref{BEKthm} will then follow directly.
+Next, we will show that the $p$-adic Chern character can be defined entirely in terms of the special fiber (which will use some Kan extension techniques from \Cref{app:Kan}), and then identify it with the crystalline Chern character (\Cref{chpiscrysch}). \Cref{BEKthm} will then follow directly.

 In the next result, we will use the continuous Hochschild (resp.~negative cyclic, periodic cyclic) homology of a formal scheme over $\mathcal{O}_K$, defined as in \Cref{continuousinv}; note that \Cref{contcompmapeq} applies to these relative theories too, since they can be recovered from $\THH$.